A club of Apple device users of all levels who get together to share experience and knowledge

 South West Florida Apple Computer Knowledge Society, Inc.

-The club celebrated its 25th year with a party complete with TV coverage, cake, gift's, etc., at St. Hillary's Church in 2007.
+The club celebrated its 25th year with a party complete with TV coverage, cake , gift's etc. at St. Hillary's Church in 2007.
+In 2017, the 35th year of the Club was also celebrated.

-The last 9 years have seen a wide range of new technology with the introduction of the iPhone and the iPad, Apple TV and iWatch.
+The last 5 years has seen a wide range of new technology with the introduction of the iPhone and the iPad.
 Workshops are now geared to accommodate this and the many new Mac users and switchers to Mac.